An asymptotic expansion of the empirical angular measure for bivariate extremal dependence: Proof of Theorem

-For fixed $\Delta \in \{1, 1/2, 1/3, \ldots \}$ and $M > 1$, let $\cA = \cA(\Delta,M)$ be the VC class defined on page 2974 of~\cite{einmahl2009maximum}.
-Every set in $\cA$ is contained in $L_M$ if $M>1$ is picked large enough (which is not restrictive since we will consider it large later).
-Furthermore, the conditions underlying Proposition~\ref{prop:general_weak_convergence} are easily shown to hold in view of the assumptions.
+As required in Proposition~\ref{prop:general_weak_convergence}, every set in $\cA$ is contained in $L_M = \{x \in [0, \infty)^d: \min(x_1,\ldots,x_d) \leq M \}$, provided $M>1$ is picked large enough---which is not restrictive since we will consider it large later.
+Furthermore, the other conditions underlying Proposition~\ref{prop:general_weak_convergence} are easily shown to hold in view of the assumptions.
 In particular, the uniform regular variation condition~\eqref{eq:uniform_rv} is satisfied thanks to the convergence in total variation in Assumption~\ref{ass:bias}.
-Consequently, we can conclude that \eqref{eq:weak_convergence_underlying} holds in the setting of Theorem~\ref{thm:expansionEAM}.
+Consequently, we can conclude that \eqref{eq:weak_convergence_underlying} and~\eqref{eq:asy_equi} hold in this setting.